conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

 ## Limitations of cross-compilation

-While performing cross-builds, the build process cannot run executables built by the cross-compiler, for host platform.
+While performing cross-builds, the build process cannot run executables built by the cross-compiler, since they are built for a different platform.
 This has various implications, such as:

 - Programs are unable to run their test suites.
 Testing is often skipped when cross-compiling, or emulators are used to run tests.